Personal data protection and data processing

 You have the right to have your personal data erased by the Insurance Company in the following situations:

 the personal data are no longer necessary for the purposes for which they were processed,

-- the personal data have been processed unlawfully.
+the personal data has been unlawfully processed.

 Right to restriction of processing

 You have the right to have the Insurance Company restrict the processing of your personal data if:

 You contest the accuracy of the personal data for the time necessary for the Insurance Company to verify its accuracy,

 the processing of the personal data is unlawful and you request a restriction of processing instead of erasure,

 The Insurance Company no longer needs the personal data for the above-mentioned processing purposes, but you require it for the establishment, exercise or defence of your legal claims,